 Exploring local or foreign towns with older buildings, houses with weathered bricks offer great inspiration for texture.

-Click the slider below to view various weathered bricks.
+Select the slider's arrows below to view two examples of weathered bricks.

 Plants

 Plant life is another natural element you may wish to draw textural inspiration from.
-Plants offer unique formations, textures and shapes to utilise in your work.
+Plants offer unique formations, textures and shapes to use in your work.

 Having a library of images that you can refer to for inspiration will help you create more grounded works and can be a time saver and a creative advantage in your workflow.